euaaron/load.it/README.md

 Later I pretend to make better loading animations and leave this repo just for them.

-The full website using this initial animation can be found at euaaron.github.io or relbeits.net
+The full website using this initial animation can be found at [euaaron.github.io](https://euaaron.github.io)

 That's all, folks.